epfl-dlab/quootstrap/README.md

 # Quootstrap
-This is the reference implementation of Quootstrap, as described in the paper:
+This is the reference implementation of Quootstrap, as described in the paper [[PDF]](https://dlab.epfl.ch/people/west/pub/Pavllo-Piccardi-West_ICWSM-18.pdf):
 > Dario Pavllo, Tiziano Piccardi, Robert West. *Quootstrap: Scalable Unsupervised Extraction of Quotation-Speaker Pairs from Large News Corpora via Bootstrapping*.
 In *Proceedings of the 12th International Conference on Web and Social Media (ICWSM),* 2018.

 #### Abstract